utherp0/webinarapp/README.md

-# webinarapp
-Example node app for webinar fun
+An example node.js app for fast compilation as part of an OCP demo